 MS Internet Explorer (any version) is not supported!

-Supported Node.js Versions
+Supported Node.js and Npm Versions

 Please see CONTRIBUTING.md.